 • wheezing

-Studies have shown that some people are unwilling to seek help.
+Studies suggest some people are less willing to seek help.
 Those who use tobacco, for example, may feel it’s their fault and don’t want to bother others.
-But experts insist that anyone with concerns about their breathing should seek help.
+But, experts insist that anyone with concerns about their breathing should seek help.

 A doctor can help you find ways of relieving breathlessness.
 If they identify an underlying cause, they can provide appropriate treatment.

 Breathlessness can occur for many reasons, and relieving it may depend on the underlying cause.
-Home remedies, like deep breathing, using a hand fan, or changing position can often help you get your breath back.
+Home remedies, like deep breathing, using a hand fan, or changing position, can often help you regain your breath.

-But shortness of breath can also be a sign of a more serious condition.
-If the problem persists or if you have other symptoms, consider seeing a doctor.
+However, shortness of breath can also indicate a more serious condition.
+If the problem persists or you have other symptoms, consider seeing a doctor.
 They can help you find relief and may suggest treatment for an underlying health condition.